To give you a head start and keep you on track in the new year, Personal MBA Coach has developed a 4-part MBA Planning series!

 2. Network with students or alums at your target business schools.

 Speaking to current students or alumni at your schools of choice is an important part of the process.
-Many candidates ask me how many people they should reach out to.
+Many candidates ask how many people they should reach out to.
 We advise two or three per school.
+Not sure how to approach these conversations?
+Check out our quick tips video on student engagement.

 30-day goal: Locate and email two current students or alums about their business school experiences.